ursatile/jsray/03-02-colors.md

 ---
-title: "3.2: Colors"
+title: '3.2: Colors'
 layout: module
-nav_order: 302
+nav_order: 0302
 summary: >
   In this section, we'll create a Color class in JavaScript, and set up the color model we'll use to simulate objects, light and shade in our scene.
 typora-root-url: ./
 typora-copy-images-to: assets\images
 ---